-Unfortunately, the answer to Question 3 is negative (see Example \ref{exquasihomog}).
-Note that we do not ask in Question 3 that the only singularities of $(\textbf{X},0)$ outside the origin are transverse double points.
-In this direction, we show that Question 3 has a positive answer if we add the hypothesis that $f$ is finitely determined (see Lemma \ref{lema aux5}) which is considered our fourth main result.
+Unfortunately, the answer to Question 1 is negative (see Example \ref{exquasihomog}).
+Note that we do not ask in Question 1 that the only singularities of $(\textbf{X},0)$ outside the origin are transverse double points.
+In this direction, we show that Question 1 has a positive answer if we assume that $f$ is finitely determined (see Lemma \ref{lema aux5}); this constitutes our second main result.